What is a Minister?

 Num 16:8 And Moses said unto Korah, Hear, I pray you, you sons of Levi:

 We will now look at some examples of the word "minister" translated into English from the original Greek words in the New Testament.
-Again, here is the very first verse where the word "minister" is found along with a preceding verse for context:
+Mathew 20:26 is the very first verse where the word "minister" is found.
+We will begin with verse 25 for context:

 The Greek word for G1249 is "diakonos": Strong's Greek: 1249 - a servant, minister